ckan/ideas/specs/showcase/showcase-spec.md

 Users will be able to search for and discover Show & Tell items from dataset pages, and from the top-level site Showcase.
 Also from Organization and Group pages, if a Showcase collection feature is integrated at that level.

 ### All account users
 Users with accounts will be able to create Show & Tell items and relate them to none or many datasets.
 They will be the owners of the S&T item.
-A page listing the S&T items they have created will be available from their user profile where they can edit and delete the S&T item.
+A page listing the S&T items they have created will be linked from their dashboard ('My Show & Tell') where they can edit and delete their S&T items.

 ### Dataset publishers
 Publishers will be able to feature Show & Tell items in a Showcase linked from their dataset page.
 Optionally, a dataset owner could allow a link/filter from the dataset Showcase page that shows all S&T items associated with the dataset.